lupyuen/lupyuen.github.io/src/plic.md

   }

   // For External Interrupts:
-  // Mark the Interrupt as Completed if (RISCV_IRQ_EXT <= irq) {
+  // Mark the Interrupt as Complete if (RISCV_IRQ_EXT <= irq) {
     putreg32(
       irq - RISCV_IRQ_EXT,  // Register Value